fabriziogiordano/policy/terms-of-service.md

 Material Storage and Delivery; Termination of Inactive Accounts
 ---------------------------------------------------------------

 We may allocate a certain amount of storage space and bandwidth for different user types.
 These amounts may be changed by us from time-to-time.
-If you're a Plus subscriber, we will not reduce your allocations during your current subscription term.
+If you’re a Plus subscriber, we will not reduce your allocations during your current subscription term.

 Basic accounts that are inactive for more than 90 days can be removed.
 Of course, we will send you an email before we take action.
 We will never remove Plus accounts for inactivity.
 Being active means simply visiting the site and logging in.